the-mvm/the-mvm.github.io/_posts/2024-01-02-A-generic-tensor-library-for-dotnet.md

 -   While `System.Numerics.Tensors` enjoys support across various .NET versions, including the .NET Framework, `NetFabric.Numerics.Tensors` is exclusively compatible with .NET 8.

+-   `NetFabric.Numerics.Tensors` utilizes `Vector<T>` to leverage intrinsics (SIMD) for enhanced hardware acceleration.
+In contrast, `System.Numerics.Tensors` relies on `Vector128`, `Vector256`, and `Vector512` for more detailed control over intrinsics.
+The latter provides specific control but lacks the generality and abstraction offered by `Vector<T>`.
+While `Vector<T>` abstracts SIMD complexity with generics support, it doesn't allow explicit control over the vector size, consistently opting for the largest available size.

 -   `NetFabric.Numerics.Tensors` accommodates pairs and triplets of values of the same type, facilitating operations on 2D and 3D vectors without the need to duplicate coordinates into separate tensors.

 ### Apply and aggregate operations